-In Seoul, the crime rate is very low, even for a major city.
+Seoul's crime rate is very low, even for a major city.
 And from an international standpoint, there is also a low threat of terrorism.
 Of the thousands of people that visit Seoul each year, the vast majority enjoy stays that pass by without any negative experiences.

 You are under no more threat of becoming a major victim of crime in Seoul as you would be in any major city back home.
 By taking the same precautions as you would in any strange town or city back home, your stay in Seoul should be equally as safe and uneventful as any domestic vacation.

 The growth of Seoul's medical tourism industry over the past two or three decades can be attributed to the country’s investment in developing modern, 21st-century facilities combined with internationally-trained staff able to deliver the most cutting-edge treatments available anywhere on the planet.
 Many hospitals now have English-speaking personnel manning international patient departments that cater to the growing medical tourism industry.